uwfiberlab/alaska_event_reports/README.md

 # Alaska event reports

 Scripts for automatic generation of event files and daily earthquake reports.

-REMINDER FOR ETHAN: the copy of this repository on the server is the actual live script, remember to test when making changes.
+<b>REMINDER:</b> The copy of this repository on the server is the actual live script, remember to test when making changes.

 Executed each day at 01:00 UTC by adding the following line to `/etc/crontab`:
 ```